Strange feeling, isn’t it?

 When you’re excited and terrified at the same time, I call it the ‘happily-terrified feeling’.

-This is exactly what it feels like to start your own blogging business.
+This is exactly what it feels like to start your own successful business and make money blogging.

 And it’s tons better than being stuck in a dead-end job you hate knowing there’s more to life.